tanmaypadhi08/Module3_Group65/1_Remote_Keyless_Entry/1_Requirements/Readme.md

 * cost of system may be increased
 * complex System
 * issues of engine running after parking the car
+* Beyond the certain distance we can't unlock or lock it.

 ## OPPURTUNITIES
 * Advancement in Technology.
+* It can provide to not only large automobiles but also for small ones when there is theft of vehicles.

 ## THREAT
 * Targated Attacks